I’ve seen a lot of dashboards fail

 Using simple statistics to detect and flag problems among thousands or even millions of metrics and metric values

-Diagnostic displays for quickly understanding why a given metric is underperforming, overperforming, or behaving abnormally
+Metric Diagnostic Displays for enabling users to quickly understand why a single metric is underperforming, over-performing, or behaving abnormally

-Performance reporting displays for assessing and improving organizational performance in light of strategic goals
+Performance displays for assessing and improving organizational performance in light of strategic goals

-The important differences between scanning displays and performance reporting displays
+The crucial differences between status monitoring and performance analysis

 Common pitfalls when selecting performance measures (KPIs) and analyzing performance (brief overview only)

-Note that general performance improvement processes such as strategic planning, goal setting, KPI selection, etc. are not discussed in depth
+Note that general performance improvement activities such as strategic planning, goal setting, KPI selection, etc. are not discussed in depth

-Slice-and-dice displays for browsing and filtering large datasets of customers, transactions, employees, etc.
+Item Displays for browsing and filtering potentially large datasets of customers, transactions, employees, etc.

-Item detail displays for displaying detailed information about a single item (a student, a transaction, a website, etc.)
+Item Detail Displays for displaying detailed information about a single item (a single student, a single transaction, etc.)

 Canned analysis displays for enabling non-analysts to use complex analyses that have been packaged behind a simple user interface (what-if simulators, scenario evaluators, etc.)